Key Takeaways

 Castle Doctrine

-The Castle Doctrine allows people to use deadly force without a duty to retreat when an intruder unlawfully enters their home.
-In some states, this extends to businesses or occupied vehicles.
+The Castle Doctrine allows individuals to use force, including deadly force in some cases, without a duty to retreat when an intruder unlawfully enters their home.
+In certain states, this protection extends to occupied vehicles or businesses.

-You must reasonably fear death or serious harm
+- You reasonably feared death or serious bodily harm

 Stand Your Ground Laws

-Stand Your Ground laws expand upon the Castle Doctrine by removing the duty to retreat in any place you have a legal right to be.
-Not all states have adopted this principle, and its application varies.
+Stand Your Ground laws remove the duty to retreat in places where you are legally allowed to be.
+These laws expand self defense protections beyond the home.
+Not all states have adopted this principle, and the details vary widely.

 Duty to Retreat